Everyone needs a relapse prevention plan

 1. Check your mood every day

-Also, we are both recovering drama queens and we need a daily reality check to see if we’re steaming over anything stupid.
+Relapse prevention also means staying in touch with your emotions.
+You can have the habit of feeling bad, which means you need to turn that around.
+If you wake up upset, acknowledge what has upset you and consider ways to restart your day.
+I need a daily reality check to see if I’m steaming over anything stupid.
 If something upsets you during the day, pause and journal or call someone to process what happened.
 Don’t hold it inside or let obsessive thinking create a story.
 I stopped relapsing when I realized my feelings wouldn’t kill me.
 Always find the time or someone who can help straighten out your thinking if you’re losing control.
 Journaling helps to keep you in touch with yourself.

 2. Make a sober buddy, enlist someone to help

 As I say over and over, You can’t do this alone.
 Often I get a huge dose of relief by simply calling one of my sober buddies and having a chat.
 They make me laugh, they help me see my own craziness, and best of all they help make me feel less alone.
 So many relapses come from feeling alone and having that desperate feeling.
-Get in the habit of calling a friend, sponsor, mentor, relative, sober sister or brother, anyone who can help fill that pause with positive reinforcement and remind you that you are loved and your recovery matters.
+Get in the habit of calling a friend, sponsor, mentor, relative, sober sister or brother, or anyone who can help fill that pause with positive reinforcement and remind you that you are loved and your recovery matters.
 This one comes from my book, 100 Tips For Growing Up, so believe me when I say it’s important.

 4. Make a relapse plan in case you slip